A SHORT HISTORY OF ENGLAND

 England in the 14th Century

 Finally Isabella fled to France.
 With her lover Roger Mortimer, a rebel English Earl she plotted her husband's downfall.
 In 1326 Isabella and Roger led an army from France.
-The English people welcomed them and King Edward II was taken prisoner.
+The English people welcomed them and King Edward II was made a prisoner.
 In January 1327 Edward abdicated in favor of his son.
-Edward II was murdered in September 1327.

-However the powerful men in England hated Richard's close friends.
+Powerful men in England hated Richard's close friends.
 In 1388 the so-called Merciless Parliament had several of them executed.
-However in 1397 Richard II got his revenge.
+However, in 1397 Richard II got his revenge.
 He executed two of his enemies.
 In 1398 he banished Henry Bolingbroke, Earl of Hereford.
-However in 1398 Richard went to Ireland and while he was away Bolingbroke staged a coup.
+However, in 1398, Richard went to Ireland and while he was away Bolingbroke staged a coup.
 Richard II was deposed and Bolingbroke then became Henry III.
 Richard II died in 1400.
 (He was probably murdered).

 England in the 15th Century

 Henry IV reigned until 1413.
 It was a troubled reign.
 Henry IV faced a major revolt in Wales at the beginning of the 15th century, which he eventually crushed.
 His son, Henry V, succeeded him in 1413.
 This king claimed the throne of France and in 1415 he went to war.
 On 25 October 1415, the English longbowmen won a great victory over the French at Agincourt.
 In 1416 the Battle of the Seine gave the English control of the Channel.
 Henry was a hero to his people.
 However, he was cruel.
 He used cruelty to try and force the French into submission.
 In 1418 Henry captured Caen and his men massacred 2,000 civilians.
 Henry once said 'war without fire is like sausage without mustard'.